Botox & Filler for the Feet

 Corns & Calluses

-A corn is a hard, thickened skin that can happen on top, between, or at the top of the toes.
-A callus is similar but occurs on the outer side of the big toe, across the ball of the foot, or on the heel.
+Corn is a hard, thickened skin that can happen on top, between, or at the top of the toes.
+A callus is similar but occurs on the big toe’s outer side, across the foot’s ball, or on the heel.
 These hard layers of dead skin form when the skin undergoes excessive pressure or friction.

 High Heel Pain

 Dermal fillers can be injected into the balls of the feet to protect the soft tissue nerves, bones, and joints from the repeated stress that comes from wearing high heels.
-Patients say that this creates a pillow-like area of comfort for their feet in their heels.
+Patients say this creates a pillow-like comfort for their feet in their heels.

 Foot Pad Atrophy

-Hyaluronic acid dermal fillers can be injected to replace the lost fatty padding, and since they are hydrophilic, they attract water molecules to plump and cushion the skin under the foot.
+Hyaluronic acid dermal fillers can be injected to replace the lost fatty padding.
+Since they are hydrophilic, they attract water molecules to plump and cushion the skin under the foot.

-Flat feet are a condition where one or both of the feet have little to no arch.
+Flat feet are a condition where one or both feet have little to no arch.
 This causes the pads of your feet to press into the ground when you stand.
-This can result in a variety of other health problems such as back and leg pain, bunions, shin splints, and much more.
+This can result in various other health problems, such as back and leg pain, bunions, shin splints, and much more.
 Dermal fillers can be strategically injected into the bottoms of your feet to create an arch and take pressure off the fat pads.

 Am I A Candidate?

 If you are experiencing discomfort in your feet, you may be a candidate for Botox and/or filler treatment.
-Dr. Ellie will conduct a thorough assessment of the feet during the consultation to determine which treatment will best address your concerns.
+Dr. Ellie will thoroughly assess the feet during the consultation to determine which treatment will best address your concerns.